sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

     *Note:* It is not yet possible to cluster on dipole orientations.

     As mentioned above, the equivalent dipole model for each component and dataset must already have been pre-computed.
-If one component is modeled using two symmetrical dipoles, { {File\|pop_preclust.m} }
+If one component is    modeled using two symmetrical dipoles, [pop_preclust.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_preclust.m)

     will use the average location of the two dipoles for clustering purposes (Note: this choice is not optimum).